believer/believer/README.md

 #### Advent of Code

-Advent of Code is year puzzle challenge spanning from December 1 to December 25.
+Advent of Code is yearly puzzle challenge spanning from December 1 to December 25.

 [believer/advent-of-code](https://github.com/believer/advent-of-code) (ReScript / Rust)